 Beyond this form of indulgence, more restrictive rules have been introduced into the Italian legal system both in terms of family reunification and acquisition of citizenship by marriage with the intent of discouraging immigrant women from reuniting with other family members and from creating and caring for their families.
-This normative ambiguity has had the perverse effect of strengthening an "oppositional" representation of migrant women, as either self-supporting agents (when employed) or as vulnerable subjects and victims (when they are dependent on others).
-Thus, establishing a dichotomy that erases the complexity of their experiences.
+This normative ambiguity has had the perverse effect Looking at the literature on associationism, some main of strengthening an "oppositional" representation of typologies have been identified: "charitable solidarity", migrant women, as either self-supporting agents (when "claims and protection of rights", "entrepreneurial employed) or as vulnerable subjects and victims (when planning", "feminist intercultural" associations (Ambrosini they are dependent on others).
+Thus, establishing 2005; Pojmann 2006; Tognetti Bordogna 2012).
+They a dichotomy that erases the complexity of their are mainly characterized by three types of actions: the activities of integration and cultural promotion of migrants experiences.